Elasticsearch

 The URL must point to the Elasticsearch app.
 If you are using Elastic Cloud, the URL can be obtained from here.
 Select your deployment, open the deployment details, and copy the Elasticsearch endpoint.

-- Select a Project.
+1. Select a Project.

-Specifying a Project is helpful when multiple users are spread across multiple teams or projects.
-When the Project field is left blank then object is assigned to projectdefault
+Specifying a project is helpful when multiple users are spread across multiple teams or projects.
+When the Project field is left blank, Nobl9 uses the default project.

-. - Enter a Display Name.
+2. Enter a Display Name.

-You can enter a friendly name with spaces in this field. - Enter a Name.
+You can enter a user-friendly name with spaces in this field.

-The name is mandatory and can only contain lowercase, alphanumeric characters and dashes (for example,my-project-name
+The name is mandatory and can only contain lowercase, alphanumeric characters, and dashes (for example, my-project-1).
+Nobl9 duplicates the display name here, transforming it into the supported format, but you can edit the result.

-Here you can add details such as who is responsible for the integration (team/owner) and the purpose of creating it. - Click the Add Data Source
+Here you can add details such as who is responsible for the integration (team/owner) and the purpose of creating it.

-Agent Using CLI - YAML
+Agent using CLI - YAMLโ€‹

-The YAML for setting up an Agent connection to Elasticsearch looks like this:
+The YAML for setting up an agent connection to Elasticsearch looks like this:

 apiVersion: n9/v1alpha